rrousselGit/flutter_hooks/README.md

 ```

 In this situation, `HookA` keeps its state but `HookC` gets a hard reset.
-This happens because when a refactoring is done, all hooks _after_ the first line impacted are disposed.
-Since `HookC` was placed after `HookB`, is got disposed.
+This happens because when a refactoring is done, all hooks _after_ the first line impacted are disposed of.
+Since `HookC` was placed after `HookB`, is got disposed of.

 ## How to use